 Markup consumers are able (but not required) to preserve foreign OPC parts during save operations.
 Unknown parts are best suited to large amounts of data (either binary or XML) that the creator desires to be preserved during round-trip operations.

-A good use of unknown parts would be for an embedded video file attached to a WordprocessingML document.
+One good use for a foreign part would be for an embedded video file attached to a WordprocessingML document.
 First, we need to add the file to the OPC package:

 And then add a relationship to the \_rels\.rels part: